dotnet/orleans/src/Documentation/resources/Best_Practices.md

     -   Configure the Azure storage account information with an optional DeleteStateOnClear (hard or soft deletions)

-    -   Orleans serializer efficiently stores binary data in one Azure table cell
+    -   Orleans serializer efficiently stores JSON data in one Azure table cell

     -   Data size limit == max size of the Azure column which is 64kb of binary